fengli/mod_interact/README.md

   * You probably want this to be the same machine you intend to install/run ejabberd on.
 I'm not sure about the interoperability of ejabberd/erlang versions.
 * Open the Emakefile and change ```/usr/local/Cellar/ejabberd/2.1.10/lib/ejabberd/include``` to the correct path on your machine
 * Run the build.sh script to build *.beam files
+* If you got the error: can't find include lib "p1_xml/include/xml.hrl", try the following:
+  - in ejabberd src dir, run ./rebar get-deps, and then ./rebar compile
+  - copy the deps to the include folder: cp -R deps/* /lib/ejabberd/include/
 * Copy the *.beam files from the ebin directory to the location where the other modules are for your server
 * Add the configuration shown below to your ejabberd.cfg file, providing the correct values for auth\_token, and post\_url